https://maplegroveeye.vision/when-should-adults-have-a-baseline-eye-exam/

 Baseline Eye Exams in Your 20s and 30s

-• If you have an infection such as pink eye, an injury to an eye, or eye pain, or if you notice sudden floaters and flashes or patterns of light, schedule an eye exam right away!
+• If you have an infection such as pink eye, an injury to an eye, or eye pain, or if you notice sudden floaters and flashes or patterns of light, Schedule an Eye Exam right away!

 • If you have diabetes or have a family history of eye disease, talk with your eye doctor about how often your eyes should be examined.

-Don’t wait until 40 for an eye exam and when you stop being able to see fine print!
+The idea is to not wait until 40 for an eye exam and when you stop being able to see fine print!
 Your doctor prefers a baseline to work from before presbyopia sets in!

-See an eye doctor now if you have an eye disease or risk factors such as:
+See an eye doctor NOW if you have an eye disease or risk factors such as:

 • Diabetes